Cannovia CBD - Better Wellness, Naturally

 A Healthier Brain

-A 2018 study recently highlighted that CBG may reduce inflammation in the brain.
+A 2018 study recently highlighted that CBG may reduce inflammation in the brain12.
 It appears to do this by working through the brain’s PPAR receptors.
 Known as the ‘nuclear receptor,’ PPAR activation helps your genetic and epigenetic wiring get expressed in the best ways possible.

 When PPAR is activated, it leads to an increase in the number of new neurons created in the hippocampus, a region of the brain involved in memory and learning.
 Additionally, PPAR activation has been shown to improve the function of existing neurons, making them more efficient at transmitting signals.